-Under the leadership of President Oscar A. Anderson (1963-1980), Augsburg became a vital and integral part of the city of Minneapolis.
+Under the leadership of President Oscar A. Anderson (1963-80), Augsburg became a vital and integral part of the city of Minneapolis.
 The College began to reach out to nontraditional student populations, ensuring educational opportunity for all students.
-Also in these years, Augsburg added the Music Hall, Mortensen Hall, Urness Hall, Christensen Center, Ice Arena, and Murphy Place.
+Also in these years, Augsburg added Anderson Music Hall, Mortensen Residence Hall, Urness Tower, Christensen Center, Ice Arena, and Murphy Place.

-Dr. Charles S. Anderson led the College from 1980 to 1997.
+Charles S. Anderson led the college from 1980 to 1997.
 He guided Augsburg's commitment to liberal arts education, spiritual growth and freedom, diversity in enrollment and programs, and a curriculum that draws on the resources of the city as extensions of campus and classroom.
-Some of the accomplishments during his tenure include instituting two graduate degree programs, hosting national and international figures at College-sponsored forums and events, increasing accessibility, and the addition of the Foss, Lobeck, Miles Center for Worship, Drama, and Communication; the Oscar Anderson Residence Hall; and the James G. Lindell Family Library.
+Some of the accomplishments during his tenure include instituting two graduate degree programs, hosting national and international figures at college-sponsored forums and events, increasing accessibility, and the addition of the Foss Lobeck Miles Center; the Oscar Anderson Residence Hall; and the James G. Lindell Library.

-Dr. William V. Frame became president in August 1997 and retired in 2006.
-Under his leadership, the College sharpened its identity as a college of the city, providing an education grounded in vocational calling that provides students both the theoretical learning and the practical experience to succeed in a global, diverse world.
+William V. Frame became president in August 1997 and retired in 2006.
+Under his leadership, the college sharpened its identity as a college of the city, providing an education grounded in vocational calling that provides students both the theoretical learning and the practical experience to succeed in a global, diverse world.
 Augsburg's Rochester learning site was added in 2002, further expanding Augsburg's presence in key cities in the state of Minnesota.

-Dr. Paul C. Pribbenow became president in July 2006.
-Under his leadership, Augsburg aims to educate students of all ages-in the midst of a great city-to be faithful citizens of the world.
-Augsburg became "Augsburg University" on September 1, 2017.
+Paul C. Pribbenow became president in July 2006.
+Under his leadership, Augsburg aims to educate students of all ages in the midst of a great city-to be faithful citizens of the world.
+Augsburg became Augsburg University on September 1, 2017.